Fermat-ORG/fermat-framework/README.md

 # Project Ownership

 While being bootstraped the ownership of the project is of its contributors.
-The intention is that at a certain point the point in time the project will become VC-backed and be turn into a company, as this is the fastest way to reach he goal.
-All contributors will be turned into co-founders and each ones share will be calculated based in the amount of hours contributed to the project by a factor from 1 to 10 assigned to each contributor based on his/her expertise and by consensus of the others.
+The intention is that at a certain point in time the project will become VC-backed and be turn into a company, as this is the fastest way to reach the goal.
+All contributors will be turned into co-founders and each ones share will be calculated based in the amount of hours contributed to the project by a factor from 1 to 10 assigned to each contributor based on his/her expertise and by consensus with the others.

 ## Contributors